instructure/apollo-link-deep-dedup/packages/gql-server/README.md

 # gql-server

-This package contains code of a simeple GraphQL server
+This package contains code of a simple GraphQL server